tomphp/tomphp.github.io/_posts/2019-10-27-haskell---mapping-with-state.md

 ## Generalising with a new higher-order function

-Let's start by separating the calcuation from the _stateful mapping_.
+Let's start by separating the calculation from the _stateful mapping_.
 We can do this by creating a new `mapWithState` higher-order function.

 ```haskell